rcackerman/parole-hearing-data/readme.md

 `log.txt`.
 The scraper will run in the background, and use the existing `data.csv` as a source of historical data.

+If you're OK with automatically updating the existing data, there is a convenience script.

+    ./run.sh

+You can also automate this by specializing the `crontab` file and installing it in your system by adapting the line and pasting it in to `crontab -e`.

 ## Team

 The Parole Hearing Data Project was created by Nikki Zeichner, a New York City-based criminal defense attorney developing multimedia public projects that explore the U.S. criminal justice system.
 Her interest in examining the NYS parole board's release practices grew out of her experience representing a prisoner who had been denied release 9 times before their work together.
 More of her storytelling projects can be found at the Museum of the American Prison's website.